BoiseState/CS390/syllabus/syllabus.md

 F. Note that a grade of F will impact your GPA.
 Passing grade is satisfactory work, equivalent to 70% or higher.
 Your grade will be computed based on the following:

-* Attendance and Participation - 40%
+* Attendance and Participation - 50%
-* In-class quizzes - 20%
 * HackerRank Homework - 20%
-* In-class coding presentation - 20%
+* Interviews - 20%
+* Resume - 10%

 ### Academic Honesty